Adolescent Health, Positive Youth Developement and Teen Pregnancy Prevention

 Teen Pregnancy Prevention

 Suicide is the second leading cause of death for Kentuckians age 15-24.
-Although suicide is relatively rare among children, the rate of suicides and suicide attempts increases tremendously during adolescence.
-Even though we do not hear a great deal about teen suicide, it is a very real problem, causing the deaths of thousands of teenagers across the country each year.
+Although suicide is relatively rare among children, the rate of suicides and suicide attempts increases tremendously during adolescence and has increased steadily in youth ages 10-19 during the last decade.
+Teen suicide is a very real problem causing the deaths of thousands of teenagers across the country each year.
 Suicide is a serious health problem and is completely preventable.

 It is important to recognize the warning signs and behaviors of suicide and know what to do to intervene.

 Teen Dating Violence Prevention